-Throttle grip (See page 8-11 for details)
+Throttle grip (See page 8 - 11 for details)

 Turn the throttle grip to see if it operates properly, and check the free play.
 Make sure the grip returns by spring force when released.
-Ask a Yamaha dealer to make any necessary adjustments.
+Ask a Yamaha dealer or other qualified mechanic to make any necessary adjustments.